How is Castleman disease diagnosed?

 Positron emission tomography (PET) scan

-PET scans are helpful in finding small collections of fast-growing cells that may not be visible on CT scan.
+PET scans are helpful in finding small collections of fast-growing cells that might not be visible on a CT scan.
 PET is not often used to diagnose CD, but sometimes it can help the doctor determine the cause of enlarged lymph nodes.

 For a PET scan, a form of radioactive sugar (known as fluorodeoxyglucose or FDG) is injected into the blood.
+(The amount of radioactivity used is very low and will pass out of the body over the next day or so.)
 After about an hour, you are moved onto a table in the PET scanner.
-You lie on the table for about 30 minutes while a special camera creates a picture of areas of radioactivity in the body.
+You lie on the table for about 30 minutes while a special camera creates a picture showing areas of radioactivity in the body.

 Often the PET scan is combined with a CT scan, which is more detailed.
 This helps the doctor determine if abnormal areas seen on the CT scan are CD, cancer, or something else.